davidta555/Multiverse-Final-Portfolio/coursera_gcp_cert/README.md

 - Emphasize the results of this action for your team or your learning.
 - Connect the competentcy to this project

-### JF 1.7 Can follow company, team or client approaches to continuous integration, version and source control

-### JF 4.7 Can conduct a range of test types, such as Integration, System, User Acceptance, Non-Functional, Performance and Security testing

 ### JF 6.1 Knows how best to communicate using different communication methods and how to adapt appropriately to different audiences

-### JF 6.2 Understands how to follow company, team or client approaches to continuous integration, version and source control

-### JF 6.6 Shows initiative for solving problems within their own remit, being resourceful when faced with a problem to solve

 ### JF 6.7 Communicates effectively in a variety of situations to both a technical and nontechnical audience